ezophebe/alx-pre_course/README.md

-I am trying to code
+I am trying to code.
+After doing my task, I now understand the use of git and github.